arpita2512/hopfield_experiments/docs/source/intro.rst

 Hopfield networks are recurrent neural networks that serve as autoassociative memory systems.
 This means that they can store patterns and retrieve them later from noisy input.

-For this implementation, the Hebb rule is used to train the network.
+In this implementation, the Hebb rule is used to train the network.
 This approach can be summarized as:
 **Neurons that fire together, wire together**.
 Training requires input vectors to be -1 or 1, so MNIST images are binarized while preprocessing.